swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 are those associated with reading and writing files: `FileNotFoundError`.
 If you try to read a file that does not exist, you will receive a `FileNotFoundError` telling you so.
+If you attempt to write to a file that was opened read-only, Python 3 returns an `UnsupportedOperationError`.
+More generally, problems with input and output manifest as `IOError`s or `OSError`s, depending on the version of Python you use.

 ~~~
 file_handle = open('myfile.txt', 'r')